waimea-igdaikee/300dtd-cadet-planner-website/docs/4-review.md

 ### Ethics

 One of the purposes of my website is to allocate parade roles more fairly.
-At the beginning of my project, I considered adding a warning message when allocating the same user for the same role to offten.
+At the beginning of my project, I considered adding a warning message when allocating the same user for the same role to often.
 Often, though, there is a good reason for someone to be repeating the same role, so I've instead decided that the table on the unit statistics page is the best way for senior rates / officers to allocate roles fairly where possible.

 I've also made sure that the language on the personal statistics page isn't demeaning - e.g., it says "role last done 7 weeks ago," rather than "you are not pulling your load with this role."

 ### Aesthetics

-When I was prototyping my design in sprint 1 and refining it in sprint 3, I was continuously working with my end-users to make sure that my choices of colour scheme, fonts, and element positioning were aesthetically pleasing, while still being functional and accessable.
+When I was prototyping my design in sprint 1 and refining it in sprint 3, I was continuously working with my end-users to make sure that my choices of colour scheme, fonts, and element positioning were aesthetically pleasing, while still being functional and accessible.

 ### Usability